git-tfs/git-tfs/doc/commands/branch.md

 TFS2008 doesn't permit to know the parent of a branch.
 You should find it yourself with TFS and use the parameter `--tfs-parent-branch` to give it to the `init-branch` command:

     git tfs branch --init --tfs-parent-branch=$/Repository/ProjectParentBranch $/Repository/ProjectBranch

+### Init a branch without fetching changesets

+You could use the parameter `--nofetch`, to init the branch by creating its remote but without fetching the changesets of the branch.

 ### Authentication